A simple guide to the incandescent light bulb ban.

 So, what has actually happened and why?

-The EU decided that we need to cut our carbon emissions drastically.
-Part of the strategy is to reduce electrical consumption by phasing out incandescent and halogen lamp bulbs.
-Incandescent and halogen bulbs are very inefficient.
 Watts are a measurement of electricity, not of light output.
-When we pass a current through the tungsten filament it glows white-hot.
+When we pass a current through the tungsten filament, it glows white-hot.
 This is what gives off the light.
-Unfortunately, only around 10% of the energy used is given off in light with the remaining 90% being given off in heat.
+Unfortunately, only around 10% of the energy used is given off in light, with the remaining 90% being given off in heat.
 This makes these light bulbs only 10% efficient and that in part has led to their downfall.
-There are now two real alternatives, both of which save energy and so save you money in electricity costs.
-It really depends if the light bulb is visible or not.
+The alternative is now to switch to LED lighting, which saves energy and therefore saves you money in electricity costs.

-LED light bulbs have been around for years now, mainly as a replacement for halogen GU10 or MR16 spotlight bulbs.
+LED light bulbs have been around for years now.
 They are extremely efficient, typically saving 90% in energy.
-A 3w LED GU10 replacement lamp gives around same amount of light output as a 40w halogen light bulb.
-Our LED light bulbs are ultra-reliable, generate very little heat and can typically last 12 – 15 years in the home, up to 20 times longer that a halogen GU10.
-Care should be taken when buying this type of replacement lamp as not all LED’s are of the same quality.
-Choose a quality product with a good history of research and development; using high quality LED’s and you will reap the benefits with reduced electricity bills for many years to come.
+A 4w LED GU10 replacement lamp gives around the same amount of light output as a 40w halogen light bulb.
+Our LED light bulbs are ultra-reliable, generate very little heat and can typically last 12 – 15 years in the home, up to 20 times longer than a halogen GU10.

 Conclusion.
 There is really nothing for us to worry about.
 The incandescent light bulb was first patented by Thomas Edison in 1879 and has changed very little since.
 It has reached the end of the road due to its design and inefficiency.
-There are alternatives available to suite every type of light fitting that are more efficient and cost effective.
+There are alternatives available to suite every type of light fitting that are more efficient and cost-effective.
 The key is to shop around, ask questions and try them out until you find a light bulb that suits you.

 If you require any further advice or have any questions in relation to this article, please contact us.